itsjoepro/itsjoepro/README.md

 #  Hi there 👋 I'm Joe

 ## 👨‍🎓 About Me
-I'm a **Controls Systems Technician** and a **Computer Engineering major** at **Wright State University**.
+I'm a **Controls Systems Technician** and a **Computer Engineering student** at **Wright State University**.
 I’m a hands-on problem solver who loves diving into challenge and learning new things.
 When I’m not working on projects, I love exploring new technology, hiking, and learning new skills.

 ## 🛠 I'm currently working on